 Spring 2017 Scholarship Winners Announced

-Los Defensores hosts a bi-annual scholarship for Latino law students who intend to serve their community in California.
-While Latino’s make up more than one-third of the state’s population, only 4% of California attorneys are Latino.
+Los Defensores hosts an annual scholarship for Latino law students who intend to serve their community in California.
+While Latino’s make up more than one-third of the state’s population, only 6% of California attorneys are Latino.
 Our $5,000 scholarship award goes a long way to help support students with their school fees, books, and other educational expenses.

 To be considered, students with a minimum GPA of 3.0 were required to complete the application form, and submit supporting documents including a resume, official transcript, and letter of recommendation from someone in the legal community.
 A personal statement of up to 1,000 words detailing their personal background, service to their community, and financial need was also required.

 The four winners of the Los Defensores Spring 2017 Scholarship were: